 |MENU: HOME » Reconstruction » Recovery » Renewal » Energy Types|

-This report attempts to preserve the knowledge about wood gasification as put into practical use during World War II.
-Detailed, step-by-step procedures are presented in this report for constructing a simplified version of the World War II, Imbert wood gas generator.
-This simple, stratified, downdraft gasifier unit can be constructed from materials that would be widely available in the United States in a prolonged petroleum crisis.
-For example, the body of the unit consists of a galvanized metal garbage can atop a small metal drum; common plumbing fittings throughout; and a large, stainless steel mixing bowl for the grate.
-A prototype gasifier unit was fabricated from these instructions.
-This unit was then mounted onto the front of a gasoline-engine farm tractor and successfully field tested, using wood chips as the only fuel; see Fig. 1-1 (all figures and tables are presented at the end of their respective sections).
-Photographic documentation of the actual assembly of the unit, as well as its operational field test, is included in this report.
+This report attempts to preserve the knowledge about wood gasification that was put into practical use during World War II.
+In this report, detailed step-by-step procedures are presented for constructing a simplified version of the WWII wood gas generator; this simple, stratified, downdraft gasifier unit (shown schematically in Fig. S-1) can be constructed from materials which would be widely available in the United States in a prolonged petroleum crisis.
+For example, the body of the unit consists of a galvanized metal garbage can atop a small metal drum; common plumbing fittings are used throughout; and a large, stainless steel mixing bowl is used for the grate.
+A prototype gasifier unit was fabricated from these instructions (see Fig. S-2); this unit was then mounted onto the front of a farm tractor and successfully field tested, using wood chips as the only fuel (see Fig. S-3).
+Photographic documentation of the actual assembly of the unit, as well as its operational field test, is included in the body of this report.

 combustion engines actually run on vapor, not liquid.
 The liquid fuels

-used in gasoline engines are vaporized before they enter the combustion
+used by gasoline engines are vaporized before they enter the combustion

 chamber above the pistons.
 In diesel engines, the fuel is sprayed into the